 Casa de Velázquez: residential fellowships in Madrid, 1-3 months.
 Strengths of the collection include medieval Iberia, contemporary Peninsular studies, and works from Latin America.
 Application dates vary by season; for spring/summer funding, applications are due in late October or early November.
 Check the website for the most accurate information.

 Fulbright: global range of long-term and short-term fellowships for research and teaching.
-Check program pages for more information.
+Check program pages for more information, including fellowships for US nationals in Spain, fellowships for Spaniards, and fellowships for research and teaching in the Americas.

 Foreign Language & Area Study (FLAS): summer, semester, and year-long fellowships for language and area study.
-Priority is given to Less Commonly Taught Languages like Maya K'iche' (UVa students should apply through Vanderbilt, as part of the Duke-UVa-Vanderbilt consortium).
-For a list of FLAS programs for language study in Latin America (not Spanish), please click here.
+Priority is given to Less Commonly Taught Languages like Haitian Kreyòl and Maya K'iche' (UVa students should apply through Vanderbilt, as part of the Duke-UVa-Vanderbilt consortium).
+For a list of FLAS programs in Latin America (Brazilian Portuguese, Haitian Kreyòl, and indigenous languages), please click here.

 Hispanex: support for PhD students outside of Spain, to promote the study of Castilian language and culture.
 Deadlines vary by year.
 Please consult the website for current information.